Vienna

 What makes this hotel unique

-• Imperial suite with Franz-Joseph period furniture, 65 m² on the Ring
+• Imperial suite with period Franz Joseph furniture, 65 m² on the Ring

 • Location on the Ringstrasse, State Opera 300 metres on foot